UltraMessaging/lbmct/README.md

 source context.
 Since it will not receive the proper handshake response, the receiver will normally be “deaf” to the non-CT Source.
-However, the "pre_delivery" option can be used to force delivery of messages received from non-connected sources.
+However, the [pre_delivery](doc/API.md#lbmct_config_tpre_delivery) option can be configured to force delivery of messages received from non-connected sources.

 * When Smart Source is added, the sender will need to be at least UM 6.10, although the Smart Source code could be conditionally compiled.